bssrdev/wilderhood/_africandiaries/2015-12-12-African-Diaries-The-guide.markdown

 with us.
 A scene witnessed in documentaries many times but the two dimensional screen does no justice to being in the midst of the chase and witnessing it with your own eyes.</p>

-<p>About the title image, simon standing in a front of a acacia tree in a classical herdsman pose.
+<blockquote>About the title image, simon standing in a front of a acacia tree in a classical herdsman pose.
 It is a cliche but then I wanted the shot to document the Maasai warrior and the acacia tree.
 The exposure was a <em>"sunny f/16 rule"</em> . i.e. 1/ISO at f/16 for a sunlit scene. slight underexposure
 of 1/3 stop to bring out the saturation in the image.
-I usually dial a compensation, its an old habit from the film days when slight underexposure brought out the colours and saturation especially in slide films.</p>
+I usually dial a compensation, its an old habit from the film days when slight underexposure brought out the colours and saturation especially in slide films.</blockquote>

 <a href="https://www.facebook.com/simon.kararei" target="_blank">Simon's Facebook page</a>

-<p>More of the journey in the following week.</p>
+<p>More of the journey in the following week!</p>